 Almost every leader dreads the moment they realize a team member might no longer be in the right seat.
 It’s deeply personal, both for you and for them.
 Maybe the business has changed and the person hasn’t kept up.
 Maybe you hired someone before understanding what the role truly needed.
 Or maybe a great contributor simply wants something your company can’t give.
 Whatever the root cause, one thing is certain.
-How you handle tough transitions defines you as a leader, and it sets the tone for your entire team.
+How you handle tough transitions defines you as a leader, and it sets the tone for your entire team.when the founder leaves

 Honesty Doesn’t Mean Harsh